AzonInc/Doorman/docs/en/order.md

 export default {
     data() {
         const envelopeTrackingDetails = 'This option is similar to Parcel but intended for smaller, low-quantity orders.';
-        const parcelTrackingDetails = 'Choose this option if you are comfortable with not being able to track the shipment.
-Lost packages cannot be refunded or replaced.';
+        const parcelTrackingDetails = 'Choose this option if you are comfortable with not being able to track the shipment.<br>Lost or damaged packages cannot be refunded or replaced.';
-        const packageTrackingDetails = 'Recommended for reliable delivery and shipment visibility with <u>tracking</u>.
-Lost packages may be eligible for investigation or claim.';
+        const packageTrackingDetails = 'Recommended for reliable delivery and shipment visibility with <u>tracking</u>.<br>Lost or damaged packages may be eligible for investigation or claim.';

         return {
             errors: {